-A social platform is hard because the user sees one product while underneath it is a set of tightly connected systems: graph, feed, media, messaging, notifications, and moderation.
+A social platform looks like one product from the outside, but underneath it is a set of tightly connected systems: feed serving, publishing, the social graph, notifications, moderation, and operability controls.

-The case helps draw the boundary between shared platform capabilities and domain services, showing where a common infrastructure layer is justified and where separate product pipelines are healthier.
+The case helps draw the boundary between shared platform capabilities and domain-specific services, showing where a common infrastructure layer is justified and where separate pipelines stay healthier.

 Functional requirements